Updated January 11, 2020

 The Facebook Group.
 The course itself will give you the framework and foundation, but you’ll get so much more in the FB Group.
 Do not skip it!
 Note: Rachel runs more than one Facebook Group.
 The one I’m referring to here is the one for students only.
 There’s also a free one for anyone.

 Rachel’s enthusiasm.
 Rachel and I are very different in style and personality but I’d do well to have a fraction of her enthusiasm for social media.
-She is high energy, fun, real, not afraid to try stuff and quick to pivot.
+She is high energy, real, not afraid to try stuff and quick to pivot.
 Rachel is the opposite of monotonous or boring.
+She’s fun to watch!

 Love of the “little guy.”
 Rachel is extremely down to earth and remains mindful of those who don’t have a huge budget for incidental costs, slick systems or costly ads.
 Refreshing!
 Somehow she makes huge results possible for the “little guys.”